kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 CODING
 ------------
 Going back to our ViewControlller.
-We’ll also store this token in the app inside UserDefaults.
-This is going to be the absolute most insecure way to persist this type of data.
-It’s really not secure -- you’d really want to use something like the keychain, but for demonstration purposes we’ll use UserDefaults.
+Here we'll also store this token in the app inside UserDefaults.
+This is not a ver secure way to persist this type of data.
+Really, it's not secure and you’d really want to use something like the keychain, but for demonstration purposes we’ll use UserDefaults.

      UserDefaults.standard.set(credential.oauthToken, forKey: "token")
          self.accessToken = credential.oauthToken